pjkundert/python-slip39/README.txt

 backed-up seed.
 Recovery of the seed to a [Trezor "Model T"] is simple, by entering the mnemonics right on the device.

-We also support backup of existing insecure and unreliable BIP-39 recover phrases as SLIP-39 Mnemonic cards, for existing BIP-39 hardware wallets like the [Ledger Nano]!
-Recover from your existing BIP-39 Mnemonic, select "Using BIP-39", and generate a set of SLIP-39 Mnemonic cards.
-Later, use the SLIP-39 App to recover from your SLIP-39 Mnemonic cards, click "Using BIP-39" to get your BIP-39 Mnemonic back, and use it to recover your accounts to your Ledger (or other) hardware wallet.
+We also support backup of existing insecure and unreliable BIP-39 Seed Phrases as SLIP-39 Mnemonic cards, for existing BIP-39 hardware wallets like the [Ledger Nano], etc.!
+Recover from your existing BIP-39 Seed Phrase Mnemonic, select "Using BIP-39" (and enter your BIP-39 passphrase), and generate a set of SLIP-39 Mnemonic cards.
+Later, use the SLIP-39 App to recover from your SLIP-39 Mnemonic cards, click "Using BIP-39" to get your BIP-39 Mnemonic back, and use it (and your passphrase) to recover your accounts to your Ledger (or other) hardware wallet.

 Table of Contents
 ─────────────────

 1. Security with Availability
 ..
 1. Shamir's Secret Sharing System (SSSS)
-2. SLIP-39 Account Creation, Recovery and Address Generation
+2. SLIP-39 Account Creation, Recovery and Generation
 ..
 1. Creating New SLIP-39 Recoverable Seeds
 .....
 1. Paper Wallets
 .....
 2. Supported Cryptocurrencies